mowlwurf/simpleq/doc/worker.md

 ## Example

 The given example would inject a custom service to the worker.
-After this, the prepare function will validate data, while worker status is on 'pending'.
+After this, the prepare function will e.g. validate data, while worker status is on 'pending'.

 ```php
 class DummyWorker extends BaseWorker